Configure Splunk forwarding to use your own certificates

 Before you can secure communications between Splunk indexers and forwarders, you must procure and prepare the certificates.
 You must satisfy the following conditions:

 - The certificates that you procure are Privacy-Enhanced Mail (.pem) files, and that the format of those files conforms with the x.509 public key certificate standard.

 - The certificate key must be in RSA security format.

 You can also create multiple certificates that are signed by the same Certificate Authority (CA) with different common names, and distribute those to your indexers for added security.
 When you give the forwarder the CA public key, the forwarder trusts the CA, verifies the certificate of the CA, and matches one of the SSL common names or alternative names, as configured by either the

 If you need help on creating and preparing your own certificates, see the following topics for more information:

 - Copy your server certificate and CA public certificate into an accessible folder on the indexer you want to configure.
 For example, you can use a destination folder of

-outputs.confin an app directory, the indexer does not encrypt the password, and the clear-text value remains in the file.
-You might want to create different certificates (signed by the same root CA) to use when configuring SSL in app directories.
+outputs.confconfiguration files in an app directory, the indexer does not encrypt the password, and the clear-text value remains in the file.
+You might want to create different certificates and sign them with the same root CA for use when you configure SSL in app directories.

 $SPLUNK_HOME/etc/system/local/inputs.conf(or the appropriate directory of any app you are using to distribute your forwarding configuration), stanzas: